akshatsh49/InfoGan/README.md

 ## Introduction
 Infogan uses an information theoretic approach for unsupervised disentangled representation learning.
 It does so by maximizing a mutual information objective between a subset of the generator input and the generated distribution.
-Generator input has 2 parts : z , the source of incompressible noise and c which we hope will learn different semantic features of the data.
+Generator input has 2 parts : z, the source of incompressible noise and c which we hope will learn different semantic features of the data.
 Mutual information is maximized between the generator output distribution : G(z,c) and the variable distribution (c).
 Using variational maximization we are able to obtain a lower bound over the mutual information.
 A net is required to model the posterior distribution p(c|x).
 This net shares most parameters from the discriminator to reduce computational costs.

 ## Results